BenLambright/ugrip/README.md

 - metrics

 Mohamed's code:
-- CRNN with temporal contrastive loss (under testing)
+- CRNN with temporal contrastive loss.
+Has dimensional mismatch problems due to using MFCC as an input to CNN, almost resolved.
+- Custom dataset loader.
+Great for standardizing data input into our models.
+Needs to be adapted to use json files (currently uses csv because it's easier to index and retrieve)

 BabyCry data uploaded:
 - The names are trimmed to the first 47 characters to avoid conflict.
-- This is because Textgrid names converted _ to - at the end of the file, so we trimmed to keep relevant identification
+- This is because orginal Textgrid names converted _ to - at the end of the file, so we trimmed to keep relevant identification and avoiding mismatch.